alv1nn/bilingual_agents_me_bias/README.md

 * ME_bias_communication.ipynb: runs the simulations and saves the data for the two agent setting
 * plot_ME_bias_labeling.ipynb: visualizes the data from the single agent setting
 * plot_ME_bias_communication.ipynb: visualizes the data from the two agent setting
-* ME_data_analysis_and_visualization_functions.py: the functions for plotting the data and calculating the ME indices are outsourced to this file.
+* ME_data_analysis_and_visualization_functions.py: contains the functions for plotting the data and calculating the ME index

 Apart from minor changes the plots correspond to the figures in the paper.